 The Business Responsibility Report covering initiatives taken withenvironmental social and governance perspective has been prepared in accordance with thedirectives of SEBI and forms a part of the Annual Report.

-The Audit Committee of your Corporation comprised of three members allof whom are Independent Directors.
-The recommendations made by the Audit Committee duringthe year were accepted by the Board. terms Theother details of the Audit Committee likeits composition of reference meetings held etc. are provided in the CorporateGovernance Report.
+The Audit Committee of the Company comprises three members all of whomare Independent Directors.
+The recommendations made by the Audit Committee during the yearwere accepted by the Board.
+The other details of the Audit Committee like itscomposition terms of reference meetings held etc. are provided in the CorporateGovernance Report.

-The Board of your Corporation has enunciated a code of conduct for theDirectors and senior management personnel which has been circulated to all concerned andhas also been hosted on the Corporation's website.
-The Directors and seniormanagement ompliance with the code of conduct.affirmedc personnelhave
+The Board of the Company has enunciated a Code of Conduct for theDirectors and Senior Management Personnel which has been circulated to all concerned andhas also been hosted on the Company's website.
+The Directors and Senior ManagementPersonnel have affirmed compliance with the code of conduct for the financial year2019-20.

 INTERNAL FINANCIAL CONTROLS